gitKoodex/laravel-user-role/README.md

 - [corcel](https://github.com/corcel/corcel)

 # you should know
-[laravel word press admin panel](https://github.com/gitKoodex/larapress) is my copy of [corcel](https://github.com/corcel/corcel) so you can use the orginal one.
+- [laravel word press admin panel](https://github.com/gitKoodex/larapress) is my copy of [corcel](https://github.com/corcel/corcel) so you can use the orginal one.
+- i use simple login form without any style you can use your favorite login form, you can find one in [laravel Starter Kits](https://laravel.com/docs/8.x/starter-kits) for laravel 8.*.

 # how done it frome scrach